arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

 ## 📓 Notebooks

-As of now, several notebooks are included for you to get started:
+As of now, three notebooks are included for you to get started:

-1. **getting-started.ipynb**
+1. **semantickernel-101.ipynb**
-   - Covers the fundamentals of Semantic Kernel usage.
+   - Covers the fundamentals of Semantic Kernel usage, prompt engineering, and basic LLM operations.
-   - Shows how to set up prompts, connect to AI services, and run basic operations.
+   - Demonstrates how to set up prompts, connect to AI services, and run basic operations.
    - Also covers multimodal capabilities.

-2. **semantickernel-101.ipynb**
+2. **aifoundry-agents.dib**
-   - A quickstart for basic LLM and Semantic Kernel usage.

-3. **sk-agents-01.dib**
-   - Demonstrates agent-based workflows and how to orchestrate multiple AI calls in a single pipeline.
-   - Covers multi-model, multi-agent scenarios.

-4. **sk-azureai-agents-02.dib**
    - Dives deeper into Azure AI Foundry Service.
    - Explores creating persistent, specialized AI agents with memory and personalized user interactions.
    - Demonstrates advanced use cases like weather forecasting, food ordering, HR policy search, and data visualization.

-5. **semantickernel-agents.dib**
+3. **semantickernel-agents.dib**
+   - Demonstrates advanced agent-based workflows and multi-agent orchestration.
-   - Advanced orchestration, Copilot Studio agent integration, and multi-agent scenarios.
+   - Shows Copilot Studio agent integration and complex agent scenarios.

 Feel free to create additional notebooks or modify these to suit your needs.